r-spell/codecamp-notes/README.md

 ###NameError:

-A name error generally means that a variable has been used before it is assigned a value.
+A **NameError** generally means that a variable has been used before it is assigned a value.
 Often this can occur because of a spelling error (_LCText_).

 **Example:**
  variable_name=6